openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_iterable_collections.md

 You can use the for-in syntax to traverse any instance of a type that implements the Iterable interface.

-Suppose we have the following for-in code:
+Consider the following for-in code example:

 <!-- run -->